Heart Failure: Disease Management ProgramsSkip to the navigation

 The main reason for DM programs

 DM programs aim to decrease the chance of sudden flare-ups of symptoms.
 The most expensive part of heart failure treatment is the treatment of sudden (acute) flare-ups of symptoms.
 If an acute flare-up happens, you will often be hospitalized, your drug regimen will usually be changed, and the number of times that you see a doctor will increase.
-Acute flare-ups can often be prevented by making lifestyle changes and adjusting your medicines.
+You can help prevent sudden flare-ups by following your self-care plan and taking your medicines correctly.

 Are there DM programs everywhere?

-DM programs continue to gain popularity in hospitals and through large health insurers.
-But they still are not available at every hospital or through every health plan.
+DM programs are available in some hospitals and through large health insurers.
+But they are not available at every hospital or through every health plan.
 If you are interested in taking part in an organized DM program, ask your doctor or nurses about any programs for which you might be eligible.
-Many people with heart failure find these programs to be very useful and informative.

 Health Tools help you make wise health decisions or take action to improve your health.